SERVICE NO: 3069

 FATE: Killed in Action – 4 December 1916 – France

 George Dark was a son of Arthur John Dark and Mary Jane Ford of Mirranatwa.
 He attended the Mirranatwa School and later played football for Mirranatwa.
-On 20 July 1915, George’s brothers Albert and Oliver enlisted in Melbourne.
-Three weeks later, George followed them to Melbourne and enlisted himself.
-The following month on 18 September, a send-off was held at Mirranatwa for five local men, including the three brothers Albert, George and Oliver Dark.
+On 20 July 1915, George’s brother Albert enlisted in Melbourne.
+Three weeks later, George followed and enlisted himself.
+The following month on 18 September, a send-off was held at Mirranatwa for five local men, including the three brothers Albert and George Dark.

 Later in the year, the Dark brothers arrived in France with the 1st Light Horse Training Regiment to reinforce 1st Battalion, arriving on 1 October 1916.
 By the end of the month, George and Albert had transferred to the 53rd Battalion and were soon at the Somme near Mametz before moving on to Montauban by the end of November.
 They were with the 11th Platoon of C Company and on the night of 4 December, the brothers were with a picket guarding the railhead of the ANZAC Light Railway somewhere between Trones Wood and Delville Wood.